kpotnuru/algos_recommendation_engine/README.md

 ### Bakery Dataset
 Link - http://wiki.csc.calpoly.edu/datasets/wiki/ExtendedBakery75K

-`apriori_association_rule.py` has code to implement Apriori algorithm that calculates support, confidence, lift, item combination rules using trasactions and items to recommend complementary products
+`apriori_association_rule.py` has code to implement Apriori algorithm that calculates support, confidence, lift, item combination rules using transactions and items to recommend complementary products

 ### Disclaimer
 This is not my original code but part of https://app.pluralsight.com/library/courses/algorithms-recommendation-systems.